LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - added optional rendering of pickups in the UI as 3D meshes
 - added optional pickup aids; custom level builders can use sprite slot `185` for the effect
 - added Lara's braid to each level
-- added support for displaying more than 3 pickup sprites
-- added more control over when to show health bar and air bar
-- added customizable health bar and air bar
 - added rounded shadows (instead of the default octagon)
 - added adjustable in-game brightness
 - added support for HD FMVs